ncsa/MayomicsVC/README.md

  }
 }
 ```

+which can be called from other .wdl scripts to form workflows.
+The workflows scripts are run by the Cromwell execution engine.
+The wdl scripts have a task block where the task to be performed is written.
+For eg. To write a task which performs BWA Mem, the commands are written inside the task block.
+A wdl script can have more than one task defined in a script.
+All the tasks are called within a block called the Workflow block.

 The workflows are written are .wdl scripts and they are executed using cromwell execution engine.
 The wdl scripts have a task block where the task to be performed is written.
 For eg. To write a task which performs BWA Mem, the commands are written inside the task block.
 A wdl script can have more than one task defined in a script.
 All the tasks are called within a block called the Workflow block.